-Phonics is taught through the Ruth Miskin ‘Read, Write Inc’ Scheme.
-Handwriting is taught using the PenPals Scheme.
+Phonics is taught daily through the Ruth Miskin ‘Read, Write Inc.’ Scheme.
 Pupils move from phonics to guided reading when they have made sufficient progress within the ‘Read, Write, Inc.’ scheme.
 Our guided reading sessions focus on key reading comprehension skills which we call VIPERS (Vocabulary, Inference, Prediction, Explanation, Retrieval, Sequence/Summarise).

 All children take part in an educational experience or visit once every term.
 Children have the opportunity to go on a residential visit in both Lower and Upper Key Stage 2.
-Children go swimming within Year 3.
+Children go swimming & learn the ukulele in Year 3.

 In the Foundation Stage (Nursery and Reception) the pupils work through the Early Years Foundation Stage Curriculum which is play based with short focus activities in small groups.
 During the Autumn term in Year 1 this approach is developed and the content of the work matched to the National Curriculum.
 From Year 1 upwards pupils follow the National Curriculum and study all subjects.